Willow Nursery 2022 - 2023

 In our most recent OfSTED 2018 Inspection it is reported that, “The early years environment is stimulating and engaging, both outside and indoors.
 Children get off to a good start in the early years.”

-Adderley Nursery is open to children aged from three years old.
-The Nursery is expertly led by Mrs Barber in consultation with Mrs Rawsthorne our EYFS/KS1 teacher.
-We currently offer 15 hours of nusery provision; 8:45-3:15 Monday and Tuesday, 8:45-11:45 Friday.
+Adderley Nursery is open to children aged from two years old.
+The Nursery is expertly led by Mrs Barber and Mrs Thomas in consultation with Mrs Rawsthorne our EYFS/KS1 teacher.
+We currently offer 30 hours, 9:00-3:00 Monday to Friday.

 Starting Nursery is a huge step for children, it is the start of their journey into school and allows them to socialise with other children, create friendships and develop social skills.
 Our Nursery staff are trained to help children feel confident and secure at nursery, we pride ourselves on our friendly nurturing environment where we treat all children as individuals and promote positive relationships.
 We also endeavour to form close relationships with families and the wider community to promote the best outcomes for all children.